amshunaik/Gate-Level-IFT/README.md

 # Gate Level Information Flow Tracking (GLIFT)

+This paper basically implements the code for Gate Level Information flow tracking as described in the paper https://cseweb.ucsd.edu/~weh140/resource/TCAD_11.pdf

 # Project discription

 This project is on implementation of Gate level inform ation flow tracking (GLIFT), a Hardware based information flow Technique in code using Cpp language.